defifuture/erc20-batched-meta-transactions/README.md

 ![](img/meta-txs-directly-to-token-smart-contract.png)

+### Use cases

+There are many potential use cases, but the two most important are:

+- cheap transfer of tokens from one address to another
+- a low-cost bridge between mainnet and L2 solutions like sidechains and rollups (which require an on-chain deposit before you can use them)

 ## The implementation

 The implementation is pretty straightforward.
 A user sends a meta transaction to a relayer (through relayer's web app, for example).
 The relayer waits for multiple meta txs to come up in a mempool until the meta tx fees (at least) cover the cost of the on-chain gas fee.